Sustainability - Environmental Excellence at J P Systems, Inc.

 Sustainability Policy

-Consequently, we have adapted our policies to that which is required for a service business, thereby taking important steps towards greener growth – ensuring our development is economically and environmentally sustainable.
-We at J P Systems embrace the goal of a sustainable work force.
+We tailored our sustainability policies specifically for a service-based business, taking critical steps toward greener growth and ensuring our development remains both economically and environmentally sustainable.
+At JPSys, we fully embrace the goal of maintaining a sustainable workforce.

-In summary, if you need to know how J P Systems, Inc. addresses the issue of greener operations, this web page and the J P Systems Sustainability Manual is a great place to start.
-Measuring energy usage is a vital first step to improvement.
-The J P Systems Sustainability Manual provides a guide to develop metrics (indicators) to measure the environmental performance of our projects.
-Our J P Systems Sustainability Team will be developing our key indicators to guide improvement.
+Learn how J P Systems addresses greener operations through this webpage and our J P Systems Sustainability Manual.
+Measuring energy usage is our first step toward improvement.
+The manual also outlines how we will create metrics to evaluate the environmental performance of our projects.
+Our Sustainability Team tracks key indicators to guide continuous improvement.

 WHAT IS A GREENHOUSE GAS?

 "Definition: Gases that occur naturally in the Earth's atmosphere and trap heat to keep the planet warm.
-Some examples are carbon dioxide, water vapor, halogenated fluorocarbons, methane, hydrofluorocarbons, nitrous oxide, perfluoronated carbons, and ozone.
+Examples include; carbon dioxide, water vapor, halogenated fluorocarbons, methane, hydrofluorocarbons, nitrous oxide, perfluoronated carbons, and ozone.
 Some human actions, like the burning of fossil fuels, also produce greenhouse gases."
 Greenhouse Gases from Acid Rain Glossary

 Greenhouse Gas Report